How to get into the bookstore

 A very different novel from the first Riverbend book and it would work fine as a stand alone novel, but those of us who enjoyed the first were eager to see if it was Willow’s turn to find true love, only to fear she would lose the love of her life so soon after finding him.
 Anyone who has had strange experiences when meeting the boyfriend’s family for the first time will sympathise with Willow and admire the way she stands by her man.
 But how can she stand by her man when he disappears?
 Hunter is a complex man with a difficult life, can love be strong enough to save him?
 I am looking forward to reading Book Three and following the next part of Willow and Hunter’s life together.

-An extract from one of the early reviews for Born in a Treacherous Time
+One of the recent reviews for Born in a Treacherous Time

 Jessica Norrie, Buy: https://www.amazon.co.uk/Jessica-Norrie/e/B01CEUZF26